FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: An example run

 \section{An example run}

-We give an example runs of FlexFringe that demonstrate its ease of use and how to use the output given by FlexFringe to decide on parameter values.
+We give an example run of FlexFringe that demonstrates its ease of use and how to use the output provided by FlexFringe to decide on parameter values.
 We run FlexFringe from the command line using Alergia on the data from Figure~\ref{fig:learning_example}.

 The first argument gives the initialization file (alergia.ini), which contains parameters for running the Alergia algorithm: